abuicke/caimito/README.md

-# caimito: A small library of helpful classes for working with Android.
+# caimito: a small java and kotlin library for working with android.

 To add a dependency on caimito using Maven, use the following: